 Soon after, the dates less than today will be highlighted with our selected color.

-3. Using New Rule Command of Conditional Formatting to Highlight Past Due Date
+3. Using New Rule Command to Highlight Past Due Date in Excel

 Using the New Rule command we can do the same operation by using a formula and here we can customize the highlight color with a lot of customizations.